justexo-hash/PulseMarket/setups/FEATURE_SUGGESTIONS.md

-# Feature Suggestions for PulseMarket
+# Feature Suggestions for Polymeme

 ## High-Impact Features (Recommended to Add)